sensu/sensu-alpha-documentation/98-upgrading.md

 After upgrading to `2.0.0~alpha7-1`, users will have to re-authenticate to the Sensu Backend API.
-To re-authenticate, users must run `sensuctl configure` on their workstations.
+To re-authenticate, users must run `sensuctl configure` and follow the prompts on their workstations.

 ## Help